ASKurz/recoding-Hayes-2018/Chapter_02.md

     ##       cor
     ## 0.5777458

-To get the Bayesian version, we'll open the brms package.
-Here we'll start simple and just use the default priors and settings, but with the addition of parallel sampling via `cores = 4`.
+To get the Bayesian version, we'll open our focal statistical package, Bürkner's [brms](https://github.com/paul-buerkner/brms). \[And I'll also briefly note that you could also do many of these analyses with other packages, such as [blavaan](https://cran.r-project.org/web/packages/blavaan/index.html).
+I just prefer brms.\] Here we'll start simple and just use the default priors and settings, but with the addition of parallel sampling via `cores = 4`.

 ``` r
 library(brms)